 When a potential client or customer takes your card, they should be able to easily identify who you are and what you're selling.
 While any information about your company and product or service is relevant, a business card is too small to print the contents of your company's website.
-Limit your business card to the essentials -- company logo, business name and two lines of contact information, including the official company website.
+Limit your business card to the essentials -- company logo, business name and two lines of contact information, including the official company website or social media handle.

 If you want to rise above your competition, a minimalist design with ample white space can draw the eye in better than any bold color or edgy design.
 Skip the full-color printing and choose a specialty print element to add visual interest to your card.
 A subtle stripe or pattern in a Spot UV gloss coating on a matte card is eye-catching without interfering with the legibility or readability of your card.
-If a white card feels too stark, have your minimalist design printed on colored cardstock that complements your brand.
-Use black ink on pastel, neon and jewel-toned cards or white silk screen on black and dark hues.
+If a white card feels too stark, have your minimalist design printed on Coloplan paper that complements your brand.
+Use black ink with letterpress, foil printing with registered emboss or white silk screen on black and dark hues.

 Business cards that are dense with text and images can seem desperate and unprofessional.
 A minimalist approach to design exudes confidence in your own brand and demonstrates trust that your audience will be interested enough to follow up with your company.
 Simple designs look more refined on high-quality cardstock.
 Forego the flimsy inkjet cards and splurge for a thicker card.
 If it suits your brand, opt for sophisticated color palettes like black and gold or choose a black cardstock and enhance with premium accents such as foil printing or embossing.

 Great design will arouse your audience's curiosity and encourage them to engage with your brand.
 Skip the basic business card template and opt for a dynamic design that uses the 3.5" x 2" canvas in a fresh, inventive way.
 Consider printing your design vertically or embossing your logo onto the card.
-Give an otherwise plain white business card a chic pop of color by having the edges printed with metallic foil or your custom brand color.
+Give an otherwise plain white business card a chic pop of color by having the edges painted with metallic or your custom brand colors.

 Without excessive information and busy images, your design should be easier to read.
 Don't be afraid to bump up the font point size for greater readability, as long as you maintain a visual hierarchy -- making sure your company name is bigger than your address and phone number, for example.
 Your logo or company name may be set in a decorative or ornate script font, but avoid using them for contact information.
 For important text set in smaller sizes, choose a modern sans serif font.
 If your design uses a delicate typeface, opt for a cardstock with a smooth finish as opposed to a heavily textured finish, which can interfere with legibility.